ccontrols/component-controls/ui/blocks/README.md

 -   **components**? : _{ \[key: string]: ComponentOverride&lt;any, any>; a?: ComponentOverride&lt;any, any>; br?: ComponentOverride&lt;any, any>; button?: ComponentOverride&lt;any, any>; ...
 27 more ...; ul?: ComponentOverride&lt;...>; }_

-    components to customize the markdown display
+    components to customize the markdown display.
 -   **of**? : _any_

     Specify the component(s), for which to have information displayed.